NYPL/metadata-documentation/metadata/inclusive-reparative.md

 This record may contain language that is harmful, inaccurate, or outdated.
 For more information, including information about how to contact us to report potentially harmful language, please refer to NYPL's Statement on Potentially Harmful Content for Digital Collections: https://digitalcollections.nypl.org/about#nypl_harmful_content_statement
 ```
    1. Add the above text without alteration as consistent usage will allow staff to locate harmful description records in the future
-   1. If the above text does not seem applicable, discuss with the [Interim Manager, Metadata Services](/metadata-documentation/contact/#our-team)
+   1. If the above text does not seem applicable, discuss with the [Manager, Metadata Services](/metadata-documentation/contact/#our-team)
    1. For the note **Type**, select **content**

 #### Revising Harmful Description